When configuring your system, physical or virtual, please make sure that it meets the recommended system requirements:

 When configuring your Virtual Environment, please consider the following:

-- Make sure that any "helpful" "easy install" options are disabled.
+- Make sure that any "helpful" "easy install" options are disabled in your Hypervisor.
 At least some versions of VMware and Xen has this option and when selected, they will install what they think is needed for a default CentOS installation.
 But we're not installing a default CentOS installation so this will leave a lot of critical components uninstalled.

 - In Xen, please select "Other install media" instead of "CentOS" and the system will install correctly.